evansj/evansj.github.io/_posts/2005-03-24-mac-os-x-and-home-end-keys.markdown

 As a programmer I find this behaviour to be just plain wrong&mdash; I want Home and End to move to the start and end of the current line.

-I have found a way to "fix"Â this problem by editing the default keybindings file, <kbd>~/Library/KeyBindings/DefaultKeyBinding.dict</kbd>.
+I have found a way to "fix" this problem by editing the default keybindings file, <kbd>~/Library/KeyBindings/DefaultKeyBinding.dict</kbd>.
 Create the directory and / or the file if they're not already there, and make it look like this:

 <pre>
 {